Nominating and Corporate Governance Committee

 (a) To establish procedures for evaluating the suitability of potential director nominees.

 (b) To identify, screen and recommend to the Board the director nominees for election by the stockholders or appointment by the Board, as the case may be, pursuant to the Bylaws of the Company, which recommendations shall be consistent with the Board’s criteria for selecting new directors as set forth in the Guidelines.
 Such criteria shall include the possession of such knowledge, experience, skills, expertise, integrity, diversity, ability to make independent analytical inquiries, and understanding of the Company’s business environment as may enhance the Board’s ability to manage and direct the affairs and business of the Company, including, when applicable, the ability of committees of the Board to fulfill their duties, and considered in the context of an assessment of the perceived needs of the Board at that time.
 The Committee shall be responsible for assessing the appropriate balance of criteria required of Board members.
-The Committee shall also take into account, as applicable, the satisfaction of any independence requirements imposed by law, regulation and the Applicable Listing Rules and the Guidelines, and any considerations specified in the Guidelines concerning service by a director nominee on other public company boards or committees.
+The Committee shall also take into account, as applicable, the satisfaction of any independence requirements imposed by Applicable Law and the Guidelines, and any considerations specified in the Guidelines concerning service by a director nominee on other public company boards or committees.
 The Committee shall seek a formal recommendation from the Audit Committee with respect to any potential conflict of interest a director candidate may have and shall also consider advice and recommendations for candidates from stockholders, management and others as it deems appropriate.
-The Committee shall also be responsible for adopting and reviewing policies and procedures relating to the consideration of Board nominee candidates recommended by stockholders.
+The Committee shall also be responsible for adopting and reviewing policies and procedures relating to the consideration of Board nominee candidates recommended by stockholders, if applicable.

 (c) To review the suitability for continued service as a director of each Board member in connection with the annual recommendation for nomination of directors for re-election to the Board or when he or she submits his or her offer to resign as required by the Guidelines or otherwise, and to recommend whether or not the director should be re-nominated or continue to serve on the Board, as applicable.